HSPLS timeline

 The Federal Documents Section begins processing U.S. Passports.

-In State observance of the Memorial Day holiday, all public libraries will be closed from May 25 to 27, 2024.
+In observance of the Labor Day holiday, all public libraries will be closed from Saturday to Monday, August 31 to September 2, 2024.